OpenTTD/OpenGFX/docs/README.md

 - `bundle_tar`: create a tar archive of OpenGFX
 - `check`: checks the md5 sums of the built grf and obg files against those of the official release versions

-Given the usual case that you modify something within OpenGFX and want to test that, a simple 'make install' should suffice and you can immediately test the changes ingame, if you selected the nightly version of OpenGFX.
-Given default paths, a 'make install' will overwrite a previous nightly version of OpenGFX.
+Given the usual case that you modify something within OpenGFX and want to test that, a simple `make install` should suffice and you can immediately test the changes ingame, if you selected the nightly version of OpenGFX.
+Given default paths, a `make install` will overwrite a previous nightly version of OpenGFX.
 Mind to re-start OpenTTD as it needs to re-read the grf files.

 ### 4.4 Notes for package maintainers